Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Key Points of Proofs of Main Theorems

 \subsection{Proof Sketch of Theorem \ref{th2}}

 The proof of Theorem \ref{th2} mainly focuses on the direct analysis of the constrained least-squares estimators in \eqref{e7}.
-It makes use of the classical upper bound technique for high-dimensional linear regression \cite{raskutti2011minimax}, which can be summarized as two main steps: \begin{itemize} \item [(1)] From the definition of \eqref{e7}, we have $\|Y-\hat \theta_q\|_F^2 \leq \|Y - \theta^*\|_F^2.$ By some simple algebras, we obtain the basic inequality
+It makes use of the classical upper bound technique for high-dimensional linear regression \cite{raskutti2011minimax}, which can be summarized as two main steps: \begin{itemize} \item [(1)] From the definition of \eqref{e7}, we have $\|\bar Y-\hat \theta_q\|_F^2 \leq \|\bar Y - \theta^*\|_F^2.$ By some simple algebras, we obtain the basic inequality

-where $\mbox{tr}(\cdot)$ is the trace of a matrix.
 Obviously, $\hat\theta_q - \theta^* \in \Theta^{m,d}_q(2s, 2R_q)$. \item [(2)] This step uses the chaining and peeling techniques from empirical process theory \cite{geer2000empirical}, which helps us upper bound the right-hand side of \eqref{e11}.
 Moreover, some results of the covering number are required to derive the inequalities for the chaining results.
 More details can be found in Lemma \ref{lem2} in the appendix. \end{itemize}